 The LORD said to him, "Who has made man's mouth?
 Or who makes him mute or deaf, or seeing or blind?
 Is it not I, the LORD?Exodus 4:11(NASB)

-But God not only made man's lips and mouth..
-He made the deaf to hear, the dumb to speak and gave sight to the blind.
+But God not only makes man's lips and mouths.
+He makes the deaf to hear, the dumb to speak, and gives sight to the blind.
 The Lord is the One Who possesses power over all the senses and attributes of men.
-He is the One that created all things and He is the One Who holds all things together.
+He is the One that created all things, and He is the One Who holds all things together.
 God is well able to equip His chosen vessel with the qualification and abilities needed to fulfil His heavenly instructions - for His grace is sufficient and His strength is made perfect in our weakness.

 The lessons Moses had to learn are as relevant today as the day he was ordered to remove his shoes from on the holy mount of God.
 It is never easy when the Lord says GO, for we often want to stay.
 Nor is it easy when He instructs us to STAND STILL and wait, for too often we think we want to go.

-Father, I begin to understand that irrespective of how limited my ability or how boundless my talents, unless I am lead of You and speak the words You instruct, I will be ineffective in my work for You.
-May I never forget that You are the one who made me as I am and to trust You to fulfil the work that You have prepared for me to do.
+Father, I begin to understand that irrespective of how limited my ability or how boundless my talents, unless I am led of You and speak the words You instruct, I will be ineffective in my work for You.
+May I never forget that You are the one who made me as I am, and to trust You to fulfil the work that You have prepared for me to do.
 May I follow in Christ's footsteps and learn to speak only those things that I hear from You.
 Teach me Your will and guide me in Your ways.
-Lead me in the paths of righteousness and may Your will not mine be done, in Christ's name, AMEN.
+Lead me in the paths of righteousness and may Your will not mine be done.
+In Christ's name, AMEN.